Raphael-Boichot/Game-Boy-camera-sniffer/README.md

 ## Kind warning
 The code comes as it.
 If you're not happy with the current implementation and the Arduino IDE, build your own and debug it !
 Tuning the timing parameters was extremely long and tedious and I won't debug any other variant of the current schematic, of the current code or with another IDE as it is perfectly working.

-Push request with tested and working improvements are of course still welcomed.
+Pull request with tested and working improvements are of course still welcomed.